phScholz/SAPPHIRE/README.md

 Check the find_packages in `cmake/Modules` whether cmake is looking for these packages in the right place if cmake cannot find them.

-For an `automized generation of documentation files`, one needs [doxygen](http://doxygen.nl/) installed on the system.
+For an `automatix generation of documentation files`, one needs [doxygen](http://doxygen.nl/) installed on the system.
 If its not installed, documentation is not automatically generated.

 ### Build
 #### Automatically